Ricy137/nft-theGraph/README.md

 A NFT project demo, experiment purpose for The Graph and PWA. ( the Graph doesn't support hosted service on sepolia while developing, so it's using ethereum goerli network)

 # introducation
 The project contains a minting page and a library page, and you can visit the details of each NFT through the library page.

+## The Graph
-Each NFT details are read by customized the Graph API, which you can play : [here](https://thegraph.com/hosted-service/subgraph/ricy137/fake-doodles)
+Each NFT details are read from customized the Graph API, which you can play : [here](https://thegraph.com/hosted-service/subgraph/ricy137/fake-doodles)

+## PWA
+The project is PWA(Progressive Web Application), which means you can "install" it on your mobile or desktop.
+The main goal of the PWA is to provide users a better accessibility(especially for mobile users), while maintain the web apps' *reach anyone, anyone on any device* and avoid the annoying process of native app installation.
+* Though the minting function is unavailable on mobile currently, it's still a good practice to build a PWA and attract mobile users.

+### PWA Mobile installation
+- Android: click the "install" button on the top right corner of the browser
+- iOS: click the "share" button of the browser, and then click "add to home screen"

 [live demo](https://nft-the-graph.vercel.app/)